Elie, Manitoba

 Elie /ˈiːlaɪ/ is an unincorporated community recognized as a local urban district in the Rural Municipality of Cartier in the Canadian province of Manitoba.

 Geography

 The community is located approximately 30 km west of Winnipeg along the Trans-Canada Highway.
 The Assiniboine River forms the northern boundary of the municipality of Cartier.
 Other significant communities around Elie include St. Eustache, Dacotah and Springstein.

 History

 In the early-1980s, Telidon videotex technology was being tested across Canada.
 Elie was chosen as one of the test beds, with the then government owned Manitoba Telephone System.

 June 2007 tornado

 On June 22, 2007, Elie was hit by an F5 tornado, the most powerful ever recorded in Canada, which damaged a flour mill and destroyed several houses, ripping two well-built houses off their foundations.
-A car was also thrown 100 m, but the tornado only caused one injury and no deaths, as the people had an early warning which provided them with enough time to look for protection.
+A car was also thrown 100 m, but the tornado caused no injuries or deaths, as the people had an early warning which provided them with enough time to look for protection.
 Warnings were provided by Environment Canada.